harshkunz/Job-Finder/README.md

 │   │   └── job_finder.py
 │   ├── main.py
 │   └── requirements.txt
-│
 ├── .gitignore
 ├── package.json
 ├── next.config.js
 └── tailwind.config.js
 ```

-### ☐ Project Workflow
-- User uploads resume via UI, server extracts text by using **Fitz_Library**.
-- Backend uses a **LLM (Qwen/Qwen3)** to extract key information from the resume.
-- Job data is scraped from LinkedIn & Naukri using **Apify**.
-- Backend returns JSON with resume insights and matched jobs.
-- Displays results in `JobFinder` with responsive UI and Apply links.

 ### ☐ Installation
 #### Clone the repository